Fujifilm X-T20 vs Leica CL

 It is notable that the X-T20 has a microphone port, which is missing on the CL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Leica CL Manual.
+Further information on the features and operation of the X-T20 and CL can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Leica CL Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-T20 better than the Leica CL or vice versa?
 The listing below highlights the relative strengths of the two models.